alirezamirian/jui/README.md

 ### Intellij platform bugs

-These bugs are found in the original Intellij Platform UI, which doesn't exist in JUI:
+These bugs are found in the original Intellij Platform UI, which don't exist in JUI:

 - in Tree with speed search, when toggling a node changes the matches, the speed search popup is not updated accordingly.
 Here is an example, in which we have this invalid state, where there